petershin/liferay-learn/docs/dxp/latest/en/users-and-permissions/roles-and-permissions/creating-and-managing-roles.md

 Once you [understand](./understanding-roles-and-permissions.md) roles and permissions, its time to create the roles you need to empower your users to work within your Liferay DXP solution.

-Role creation and management is conducted in Control Panel &rarr; Users &rarr; Roles.
+Create and manage roles in Control Panel &rarr; Users &rarr; Roles.

 ## Creating Roles